bassosimone/libremk_platform/README.md

-The main disadvantages are that you need to write more (namely you need to add the `remk_platform_` prefix to several APIs) and that you loose a little bit of performance, because you need to check a couple of pointers when dispatching APIs, to decide whether to call the real API or a replacement.
+The main disadvantages are that you need to write more (namely you need to add the `remk_platform_` prefix to several APIs) and that you loose a little bit of performance, because you need to check a couple of pointers when dispatching a call, to decide whether to call the real API or a replacement.

 This repository is currently a proposal.
 Hence the `re` (really experimental) prefix and, as such, is not part of Measurement Kit repository.